paulranum11/SPLiT-Seq_demultiplexing/README.md

 - Nov-25-2018 - Speed was dramatically improved through modifications to the matepair identification step.

 # Notes and Caution
 This tool is under development.
 No warranty is implied and accurate function is NOT guarenteed.
-This approach does not confrom to the exact specifications reported in the SPLiT-Seq paper.
+This approach does not conform to the exact specifications reported in the SPLiT-Seq paper.

 # Contributors
 We welcome contributions that make this tool better!
 If you think you found an error or solved an issue please let us know!